Chenopodium: Uses

 Goosefoot pollen, in particular of the widespread and usually abundant C. album, is an allergen to many people and a common cause of hay fever.
 The same species, as well as some others, have seeds which are able to persist for years in the soil seed bank.
 Many goosefoot species are thus significant weeds, and some have become invasive species.

-In Australia, the larger Chenopodium species are among the plants called "bluebushes".
-According to the 1889 book The Useful Native Plants of Australia, Chenopodium auricomum "is another of the salt-bushes, which, besides being invaluable food for stock, can be eaten by man.
+According to the 1889 book The Useful Native Plants of Australia, the species Chenopodium auricomum is "another of the salt-bushes, which, besides being invaluable food for stock, can be eaten by man.
 All plants of the Natural Order Chenopodiaceae (Salsolacese) are more or less useful in this respect."
 The book goes on to give the following account from the Journal de la Ferme et des Maisons de campagne:

 We have recently gathered an abundant harvest of leaves from two or three plants growing in our garden.
 These leaves were put into boiling water to blanch them, and they were then cooked as an ordinary dish of spinach, with this difference in favour of the new plant, that there was no occasion to take away the threads which are so disagreeable in chicory, sorrel, and ordinary spinach.
 We partook of this dish with relish—the flavour—analogous to spinach, had something in it more refined, less grassy in taste.
 The cultivation is easy: sow the seed in April (October) in a well-manured bed, for the plant is greedy; water it.
 The leaves may be gathered from the time the plant attains 50 centimetres (say 20 inches) in height.
 They grow up again quickly.
 In less than eight days afterwards another gathering may take place, and so on to the end of the year.